joelparkerhenderson/system-quality-attributes/doc/resiliency/index.md

 Resilience is often viewed as a cross-functional constraint because it impacts multiple aspects of a system, including performance, reliability, and security.
 It requires coordination across different functions and stakeholders to ensure that the system is able to withstand and recover from unexpected events.

-In summary, resilience is a critical attribute that ensures the sustainability of a system over time and across different situations.
-It is essential for any system performing critical functions or dealing with sensitive information.

 </span>